 What material should be selected for filtering salt water?

-As you probably know, salt water is extremely corrosive.
+As you probably know, salt water has an extremely corrosive power.
 Chloride ions are particularly aggressive for some metals.
 Corrosion efficiency depends on several variables.

 Even if the size of your installation will play a role in the longevity of your filter, the most important factor is the material used.
 Choosing the right material for your filter’s environment is therefore essential.

-To prevent this corrosion, there is a solution used for some boat hulls.
+To counteract this corrosion, there is a solution used for certain boat hulls.
 This method involves applying a first layer that is more sensitive to corrosion.
 Therefore, the corrosion will attack the damaged layer first.
 As a result, the filter material will be less exposed.

-However, this technique requires a high level of maintenance.
+This technique still requires a high level of maintenance.

 Another possibility is to cover the material vulnerable to corrosion (steel, stainless steel) with a material resistant to corrosion.
 This technique seems interesting, although not perfected.
 The slightest scratch on the surface layer can cause chloride ions to infiltrate and destroy the inner layer.
 In addition, this technique has a cost, because the coating materials are often precious and are therefore particularly expensive.